firxworx/fx-r3f-congrats/README.md

 ![Project Preview Screenshot](preview.png)

-This project was originally created for a colleague and featured a 3D flying version of his company's brand marque instead of a stork.
-I decided to release the code so I genericized the message and replaced the company logo with a flying stork.
+This project was originally created for a colleague and featured a 3D flying version of his company's brand marque.
+In releasing this code I genericized the message and replaced the proprietary logo with a flying stork.

-There were some minor texture issues with the dancing baby so I decided to use matcap textures instead for an metallic look that I think looks cooler than the original model's textures.
+There were some minor texture issues with the dancing baby so I decided to use matcap textures instead.
+I think the metallic look is definitely cooler than the model's original textures.

 This project was initially inspired by - and borrows from - the following codesandbox posted by @drcmda (<https://twitter.com/0xca0a>), a well-known contributor to the threejs/react-three-fiber ecosystem: